 You want an all‑season or four‑season.
 That has more insulation in it.
 If you don’t get one and it’s a standard travel trailer, basically there’s no insulation and they’re meant for camping on weekends a couple of times a year, because if you live in it, you’re going to cook in the summer, and you’re going to freeze in the winter.

 Make sure if you’re going to be…This guy’s going to be in more…up by where I live.
 He’s going to be in harsher weather, definitely get an all‑season.
-Now, there’s different all‑seasons too.
+Now, there are different all‑seasons too.
 The difference between a Nash and an Arctic Fox, which is made by Northwood, which is a brand I like, because they’re made in Oregon.
 They’re made for off‑roading.
 They’re tough.

 They have R18, Arctic Fox does, in the ceiling.
 Mine has R14 in the ceiling.
 There is a difference.
 The Arctic Fox is made for more harsher environments.
 With that, it’s nicer and it’s got a steeper price tag.
 For me, the money, bang for the buck, the Nash was the best deal.